How Much Does it Cost to Level or Repair a Foundation?

 Contractors generally provide a free estimate.
 However, be careful not to choose a contractor just because they are the cheapest option.
 Foundation problems could point to structural issues.

-If there is visible water damage, you should consider waterproofing, but minor cracks can usually be cleaned out and repaired for less than $2,000.
+If there is visible water damage, you should consider waterproofing.
+Depending on the severity, minor cracks can usually be cleaned out and repaired for less than $2,000.

 Leaking could point to a much larger problem with drainage around your home.
 When the foundation leaks after heavy rains or snow melting, you will likely need to address the drainage problem before repairing the leaks.

 Minor problems, or if the foundation was never waterproofed, could require sealing and waterproofing the basement.
 The fix will entail materials, equipment, and labor but should stop the leaking.

 If waterproofing does not solve the problem, contractors can dig around your house and install drainage.
 However, this installation could cost $2,000 – $5,000, but if not fixed, the problem could get worse and begin to weaken the concrete walls.